home-assistant/developers.home-assistant/docs/config_entries_config_flow_handler.md

 Migration can be handled programatically by implementing function `async_migrate_entry` in your component's `__init__.py` file.
 The function should return `True` if migration is successful.

 The version is made of a major and minor version.
-If minor versions differ but major versions are same, integration setup will be allowed to continue even if the integration does not implement `async_migrate_entry`.
-This means a minor version bump is backwards compatible unlike a major version bump which causes the integration to fail setup if the user downgrades HA Core without restoring their configuration from backup.
+If minor versions differ but major versions are the same, integration setup will be allowed to continue even if the integration does not implement `async_migrate_entry`.
+This means a minor version bump is backwards compatible unlike a major version bump which causes the integration to fail setup if the user downgrades Home Assistant Core without restoring their configuration from backup.

 ```python
 # Example migration function